wiseman-timelord/Chat-Gradio-Gguf/README.md

 8. Possibility of artifacts, the AI mentioned this, I want to see how feasable it is first.
 9. It would be great to have a Auto/Quick/Think toggle, so as to have some pre-configured 1b model or the likes be able to do a quick assessment of, if the request is simple or complete, to then, disable think for simple tasks and enable think for complex tasks, and additionally we would want to have it assess context/batch lengths, if the user additionally has those set to auto.
 Other settings could also be determined through this auto feature pre-prompt system.
 Needs brainstorming.
 10. Image reading (this would additionally require vllm, which could switch for such iterations involving image reading).
 So, the spanner in the works is we would need VLLM, but even then AI has ALWAYS failed at implementing this so far.

+# Development for v1
-11. Release a v1 legacy release. v1 legacy version retaining, Windows 7-11 and ubuntu 22-25, compatiblity.
-Possibly something like Corqui would have to be stripped from it, to reduce complexity, relying on built-in TTS only.
-Additionally a checkover of the scripts, and removal of dead code, and upgrading of flimsy code.
+The plan is to release a v1 legacy version retaining, Windows 7-11 and ubuntu 22-25, compatiblity, and the following updates/downgrades...

-# Development for v1...
-More testing was done, the restults were not good, moved on to v2...
 1. do full test, including Testing/Bugfixing on, Windoes 8.1 and Ubuntu 22.
 2. Need to clean up v1, check for redundant code and optimize, then test and fix.
 3. The issues may be gradio becoming a set version 3, requring a shim for pydantic to work correctly.
 Problems started around there, so maybe we can cut whatever pydantic does from v1.
 Idea being to make a final version to leave it, after which later only updating to sync model handling.
+11. Possibly something like Corqui would have to be stripped from it, to reduce complexity, relying on built-in TTS only.
+Additionally a checkover of the scripts, and removal of dead code, and upgrading of flimsy code.

 ## Credits
 Thanks to all the following teams for their assistance/comtributions...